 - -Brown Kiwi

 Kiwi history and legend

-According to Maori legend, the Kiwi bird is blessed by the forest god named Tane Mahuta.
-Kiwi birds used to have beautiful wings like Tui, Pukeko and Pipiwharauroa.
+According to Maori legend, the Kiwi bird is blessed by Tane Mahuta - God of the Forest.
+Kiwi once had beautiful coloured wings like Tui, Pukeko and Pipiwharauroa.
 The forest was becoming endangered and needed to be protected from the ground.
-Tane Mahoka the brother of Tena Mahuta asked the birds to volunteer and come down to earth and guard the trees of the forest, but none of them accepted the challenge except the Kiwi.
-For it to fulfil its duty and protect the forest land, the Kiwi bird lost its wings and grew short strong legs.
+Tane Mahoka, Tane Mahuta's brother, asked all the birds to volunteer and come down to earth to guard and protect the trees of the forest, but none of them accepted the challenge except the Kiwi.
+For it to fulfil this duty and protect the forest land, the Kiwi lost its wings and grew short strong legs.
 This selfless action didn't go unnoticed, it was greatly rewarded by the Maori gods.

 Where do they usually live?

 Kiwis are very territorial land-based birds.
 The males establish their territories first before they find a mate.
 Their strong legs and sharp claws act as their weapon.